rawmodel/framework/README.md

 ### Available Parsers

 Parsers are provided by the `@rawmodel/parsers` package.
-Note that every model can be used as a parser handler.
+Note that every model can be used as a parser resolver.

 **booleanParser()**